Goeblange

-Goeblange (Giewel, Göblingen) is a village in the commune of Koerich, in southern Luxembourg about 13 km west of Luxembourg City.
-As of 2023, the village had a population of 722.
+Goeblange (Giewel, Göblingen) is a town in the commune of Koerich, in southern Luxembourg about 13 km west of Luxembourg City.
+As of 2025, the town had a population of 703.

 Location

 Goeblange lies 321 m above sea level on the CR 109 from Koerich to Capellen at the crossroads with the road from Septfontaines to Windhof.
 Once a farming community, it is now increasingly becoming a residential area adjacent to Koerich.